 As a general rule of thumb, the IRS only accepts offers in compromise if your offer represents the most amount of money the IRS could get if it used other collection activities.
 For example, if you owe $15,000 and are living on a fixed income with just enough to cover necessary expenses and you offer $5,000, the IRS may accept that amount if that is all you have.
 However, if you have $20,000 in your savings account and make more money than is “required” to pay your monthly living expenses, the IRS usually won’t accept that low of an offer.
 Instead, the agency may just require you to pay through a payment plan.

 Applying and Qualifying for an Offer in Compromise

 However, thanks to the Fresh Start Initiative, it is now easier than ever to get an offer in compromise.
 You can apply for an offer in compromise on up to $100,000 in taxes, and you can choose between a lump sum or a short-term periodic offer in compromise.
-Additionally, the FSI radically changed for the better how the IRS calculates your future income in determining whether to accept your OIC.
-Before the FSI, the IRS considered four years of income with a Lump Sum OIC.
+Additionally, the Fresh Start Program radically changed for the better how the IRS calculates your future income in determining whether to accept your OIC.
+Before the Fresh Start Program, the IRS considered four years of income with a Lump Sum OIC (which you pay in a lump sum within five months of getting approved).
 However, now the IRS only considers one year of income.
-Finally, with the Short-Term Periodic OIC, the IRS only considers two years of income when formerly it was five years.
+Finally, with the Short-Term Periodic OIC (which you pay over two years), the IRS only considers two years of income when formerly it was five years.

-IRS Fresh Start Initiative Changes to Currently Not Collectible Status
+IRS Fresh Start Initiative: Currently Not Collectible Status

 Currently not collectible is when you prove to the IRS that you can’t pay your taxes, and the IRS stops all collection activity on your account.
 A currently not collectible or CNC designation is usually only temporary.
 The IRS regularly reviews your tax returns every two years to see if anything has changed.